Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/contribute_container.md

 In the following, it is outlined how to contribute to the [HPC documentation](https://doc.zih.tu-dresden.de/) of [TU Dresden/ZIH](https://tu-dresden.de/zih/) via a local clone of the Git repository.
-Although, this document might seem very long describing complex steps, contributing is quite easy - trust us.
+Although this document might seem very long describing complex steps, contributing is quite easy - trust us.

 ## Initial Setup of your Local Clone